Offered by: Nemours

 Selection of Subjects

-Children with APD will be diagnosed according to standard tests performed in the Audiology Clinic at A.I. duPont Hospital for Children.
+Children with APD will be diagnosed according to standard tests performed in the Audiology Clinic at A.I.
+Nemours Children’s Hospital, Delaware.
 Children with normal hearing will be screened to verify that their hearing is normal using the following four procedures: 1.
 Tympanometry and middle ear muscle reflexes: this is a test to measure the flexibility of the eardrum and can determine if there is fluid or other problems in the middle ear.
 It will also measure a reflex that helps to protect the ear against loud sounds.
 A small probe will be placed in your child’s ear canal and a sound will be played while the pressure in the ear canal is gently changed.
 This test takes about 10 minutes.
 Your child will hear the sound and feel some pressure in their ear during the test.
 2. Otoacoustic emission measurements; Otoacoustic emissions are sounds that are produced by the inner ear and are a measure of hearing ability.
 To measure these, we measure the response of your child’s ears to clicks.
 This test will take about 10 minutes.
 3. Behavioral audiometry: This is a standard way of testing hearing.
 We will ask your child to indicate when he or she hears quietly spoken words and sounds of different pitch and loudness played over headphones.
 This test takes about 45-60 minutes.
 4. Auditory brainstem responses: This test measures the electrical response of your child’s ear and nervous system to sound.
 Electrodes will be placed on your child's scalp using an adhesive paste or gel and paper tape.
 Your child will be asked to sit quietly while listening to clicks and tones through earphones for about 30 minutes.

 Session 1: Otoacoustic emission measurements and their suppression.